precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-get-calculix.md

 ### Building the "vanilla" CalculiX (optional)

 If you want to build the "vanilla" (i.e. without preCICE) CalculiX, you can now run `make` inside the `src/` directory.
-You may still run into issues with ARPACK in this case, but this is out of scope for our needs, as we use a different Makefile.
+Depending on how you installed the dependencies above (using `apt` or from source), you might get compilation errors, such as.
+Often these errors can be easily fixed by modifying CalculiX `Makefile`.
+Please refer to [our adapter's makefile options](https://www.precice.org/adapter-calculix-get-adapter.html#makefile-options) for a list of library and include flag you might have to set depending on your installation procedure.

 ### Building the modified CalculiX